QRC Valves

 What is a Globe Valve?

 Unlike gate valves, globe valves have a design that enables them to excel at flow regulation and throttling applications.
-Their squirrel-shaped body causes significant changes in the direction of fluid flow, which creates resistance and allows for better throttling control.
+Their S-shaped flow path causes significant changes in the direction of fluid flow, which creates resistance and allows for better throttling control.
 Moreover, the valve body houses a movable disc or plug that obstructs or allows fluid flow through the valve.
 This design ensures a tight seal, making them common in industries like oil & gas, power generation, and chemical processing.
 Similar to gate valves, the actuation of globe valves can be done manually or by various automatic systems.
 Also, their excellent sealing capabilities make them suitable for high-pressure and high-temperature environments.

 What is a Check Valve?